-You can assign an Alert Center threshold to a task to notify you on task activities.
-You do this from the Threshold tab of the WhatsConfigured Task dialog.
+If you have WhatsUp Gold installed, you can assign an Alert Center threshold to a task to notify you on task activities.
+You do this from the Threshold tab of the WhatsConfigured Task dialog, accessed from the WhatsUp web interface.